© 2019

 ...

-"In order for apple trees to produce fruit, there has to be a second tree for cross-pollination to occur.
+"For apple trees to produce fruit, there has to be a second tree for cross-pollination to occur.
 Cross-pollination is accomplished by planting two or more varieties side by side" — Botanical Encyclopedia

 — Julia McInerney, August 2018